The later stages of dementia

 - not recognising the need to go to the toilet.

 If a person develops problems with continence their GP should refer them to a community nurse or local continence adviser who can give advice and help with getting incontinence pads and other aids.
-For more information see factsheet 502, Coping with incontinence.
+For more information see factsheet 502, Managing toilet problems and incontinence.

 People in the later stages of dementia sometimes behave in ways that others find unusual or puzzling.
 'Puzzling behaviour' varies from person to person but some common examples are described below.
-For more information see factsheet 525, Unusual behaviour.
+For more information see factsheet 525, Changes in behaviour.

 - The person may become more agitated and confused in the late afternoon and early evening.
 This is sometimes known as 'sundowning'.
 Those caring for the person sometimes find it helps to give the person more individual attention at this time, or to arrange extra help at this time of day.
 The person may be more prone to walking about at this time.

 - The person may react aggressively if they feel threatened or cannot understand what is going on around them.
-(See factsheet 509, Dealing with aggressive behaviour.)
+(See factsheet 509, Dementia and aggressive behaviour.)

 - The person may rock backwards and forwards, use repetitive movements or keep calling out the same sound or word.
 If they are calm, this may simply be a useful coping mechanism.
 However, if the person seems tense, they may be distressed.
 If this happens, it is important to check their physical needs, comfort and well-being.
 Feelings of pain, constipation, hunger and dehydration are key triggers for changes in behaviour.

 - Some people experience hallucinations, in which they see, smell, hear, taste or feel things that are not really there.
 Others develop delusions, in which they experience distorted ideas about what is happening.
 If the person is distressed, distracting and comforting them can help.
-(See factsheet 520, Hallucinations in people with dementia).
+(See factsheet 527, Sight, perception and hallucinations in dementia).

 - Some people are restless because they need more physical activity.
 They may feel calmer if they are helped to walk at different times throughout the day or to do gentle exercises, or if they can rock themselves in a rocking chair, for example.